worldpeaceenginelabs/METAVERSE-DAO_CLOUD-ATLAS/README.md

 My offer to devs is, you just doing your thingy and contribute to iris, cesium, gun, webtorrent, and all the other p2p, security, privacy, spatial and other libs we use, like always, but which will arrive at metaverse-gun automatically.

-But metaverse-gun is sure a platform, were we can get stuff from the lab, into practice, together. 🥳 A bit like dev hop on hop off, no strings attached.😎
+But METAVERSE-DAO is sure a platform, were we can get stuff from the lab, into practice, together. 🥳 A bit like dev hop on hop off, no strings attached.😎

 I found so many github repos, which if bootstrapped get you such awesome decentralization (not only) features.
 But they lay around, dust on them sometimes, single purposed, but waiting to be used.